Claude Opus 4.5Batch 1

 And his verdict on Schrödinger: "Well, it's a great story but you know where are the experiments to tell you that it's true?"

-This materialization instinct is visible throughout: the theoretical question about microsomal particles leads him to invent the air-turbine ultracentrifuge experiment; the coding question leads to thinking about sequence-based tests; every theoretical dispute gets translated into "what would I see if..."
+This materialization instinct is visible throughout: the theoretical question about microsomal particles leads him to invent the air-turbine experiment; the coding question leads to thinking about sequence-based tests; every theoretical dispute gets translated into "what would I see if..."

 Brenner repeatedly built things: